bassjobsen/Bootstrap-3-Typeahead/README.md

 Using JSON objects instead of simple strings
 --------------------------------------------

-	You can add all the properties you wish on your object, only name matters for typeahead.
+You can add all the properties you wish on your objects, as long as you provide a "name" attribute.
 The other values are for you, to be able to match the selected item with something in your model.

 	var $input = $('.typeahead');
-	$input.typeahead({source:[{id: "someId1", name: "Display name 1"}, {id: "someId2", name: "Display name 2"}],
+	$input.typeahead({source:[{id: "someId1", name: "Display name 1"},
+				{id: "someId2", name: "Display name 2"}],
 				autoSelect: true});
 	$input.change(function() {
 		var current = $input.typeahead("getActive");
 		if (current) {
 			// Some item from your model is active! if (current.name == $input.val()) {
-				// This means the exact match is found
+				// This means the exact match is found.
+Use toLowerCase() if you want case insensitive match.
 			} else {
-				// This means it is only a partial match, you can either add a new item or take the active if you don't want new items }
+				// This means it is only a partial match, you can either add a new item
+				// or take the active if you don't want new items }
 		} else {
 			// Nothing is active so it is a new value (or maybe empty value)